-Divorce and Remarriage (1)
+Divorce and Remarriage (2022)

-Traditionally, the church has outlawed divorce and remarriage, even if some people’s alternative has been interesting.
-Aas White points out: “Erasmus preferred bigamy to divorce.
-Some Anabaptists, some Roman Catholics, and some rationalists too, defended polygamy, as common in the Old Testament, not forbidden in the New.
+Traditionally, the church has largely outlawed divorce and remarriage, even if some people’s alternative to divorce has been interesting.
+As White pointed out: “Erasmus preferred bigamy to divorce.
+Some Anabaptists, some Roman Catholics, and some rationalists too, defended polygamy, as common in the Old Testament, and not forbidden in the New Testament.
 Luther, too, is said to have expressed the opinion that polygamy is not prohibited by the New Testament.”

 In taking the clear, but legalistic, line of outlawing remarriage, the church has traditionally pointed back to the account of the Creation and other Old Testament Scriptures, and emphasised the unbreakable nature of marriage and the impossibility of divorce.
 (See for example: Deuteronomy 24:1,2: 27:20-23; Exodus 20:14,17; 21:10,11; 22:16; Leviticus 18:6-23; 20:10-21; Malachi 2:14-16) Those who arrive at the negative answer to the question of remarriage of divorcees are sometimes seen as legalistic because of the way in which they, like Campbell, express their convictions: “I am also convinced that ‘re-marriage’ is without scriptural foundation, and should therefore be rejected.
 I, as a minister of God, and born again Christian, cannot, and would not perform a marriage ceremony over a divorced couple.”

 Such a legalistic attitude will certainly help this minister to curb any trend of excessive numerical growth in his fellowship!
 But will it also alienate people from the church, and therefore from God?
 Where an individual, a church or a denomination takes a legalistic line such as that of Campbell quoted above, there are inherent risks involved.
 In a discussion article in the Baptist Minister’s Journal, Colin Cartwright concluded: “The Church of England’s present policy of generally preventing re-marriage in church risks a greater danger than appearing to condone divorce.
 This greater danger is more than the pragmatic consideration of alienating thousands of people from the church.
 It is the more profound danger of misrepresenting God’s nature expressed in the gospel of Christ.”

 MANY INGREDIENTS, BUT WHAT IS THE RECIPE?

 The words of Jesus, amongst other Scriptures, have been often quoted during the long debates about divorce and remarriage, but no standard ruling has been arrived at for Christians in general.
-(Consider: Matt 5:31,32; 19:3-11; Mk 10:2-12; Luke 16:18; Rom 7:1-3; 1 Cor 7: 2,10-15,39)
+(Consider: Matthew 5:31,32; 19:3-11; Mark 10:2-12; Luke 16:18; Romans 7:1-3; 1 Corinthians 7: 2,10-15,39)

-Marshall’s words raise the question of what Jesus (and the New Testament writers) held marriage to be.
+Perhaps Marshall had a helpful and important point to make, with which few would disagree: “Jesus regarded divorce as an outrage; the idea of marriage as a purely temporary arrangement, easily dissoluble, was foreign to his thought; and the Jewish practice of divorce, often enough on the flimsiest grounds, appeared in his eyes as a scandal.”
+Marshall’s words raise the question of what Jesus (and the New Testament writers) actually held marriage to be.
 Marshall goes on to say: “At the same time, it must be clearly recognised that Jesus was not framing any law for the statute book of the state.
 His teaching about the indissolubility of marriage, like other hard sayings of his, is fully applicable only to those who are citizens of the Kingdom of God, who spontaneously accept God’s will as the law of their lives, and who consequently adopt the divine idea of marriage.”
 This point is also made by Richard Hays in The Moral Vision of the New Testament.

 Surely the view of marriage held by a couple about to be married will have a significant impact on their commitment to that marriage.
 If marriage is merely a convenience for as long as the partners want it but it can then be walked away from whenever they wish to do so, it is unrealistic to expect them to have a deep and lasting commitment to their marriage.
 Richard Hays is in no doubt about what the commitment to marriage should be: “Permanent, monogamous marriage is the norm; Christians are called upon to see their marriages as expressions of discipleship and to renounce divorce.”